 If you appreciate good value, go for the ensuite.
 After the big day you’ve had, you’ll appreciate a nice big tub for soaking and room to spread out.

 Morning always comes too soon, but with Melbourne’s brunches, you’ll be excited to get out and eat!

 Some of the most Instagrammable brunch spots in Melbourne always have a queue, so I’ll share my pro tip: stop at Short Stop Donuts for a honey and sea salt donut or Tivoli Road Bakery for an almond croissant to munch on in line.

 So there you have it— my “one night in Melbourne” bucket list.
 What would you add to the list?
 Share your favorite things to do in Melbourne in the comments!

-Disclaimer: I was hosted for some of the activities mentioned in this post.
+Disclaimer: This post contains sponsored links and I was hosted for some of the activities mentioned in this post.
 As always, all opinions are my own and I’d never recommend anything to you that’s not awesome!

 Pin this post!